 A building site 20km out to sea

-It’s a major challenge to build any offshore wind farm and London Array is no exception.
-As well as the distance from shore, the high winds and unpredictable sea conditions made the construction site a tough place to be.
+It’s a major challenge to build any offshore wind farm and London Array was no exception.
+As well as the distance from shore, high winds and unpredictable sea conditions made the construction site a tough place to be.

 The key components of the offshore wind farm are:

 - Foundations to secure the wind turbines to the sea bed.

 - The wind turbines.

 - Array cables to connect groups of turbines together and to the offshore substations.